UP sees record daily rise of 27,426 COVID-19 cases | Health

 UP sees record daily rise of 27,426 COVID-19 cases

-Uttar Pradesh's daily COVID-19 cases surged to a record high of 27,426 on Friday, taking the state's cumulative tally to 7,93,720, according to an official.
+Uttar Pradesh's daily COVID-19 cases surged to a record high of 27,426 on Friday, taking the state's cumulative tally to 7,93,720, an official said.

 The death toll climbed to 9,583 with 103 more fatalities, Additional Chief Secretary (Health) Amit Mohan Prasad told reporters here.

-This is the third straight day when the state has reported a record rise in COVID-19 cases.
-As many as 22,439 fresh cases were recorded on Thursday and 20,510 on Wednesday.
+This is the third consecutive day when the state has reported a record rise in COVID-19 cases.
+A total of 22,439 fresh COVID-19 cases were recorded on Thursday and 20,510 on Wednesday.

 ''In the past 24 hours, 27,426 fresh cases were reported while 6,429 people were discharged,'' Prasad said.